Video & Media

 Do you need special software to view dailies?

 Not with modern streaming platforms.
 Fast.io converts professional video formats to HLS streams that play directly in any web browser.
 Stakeholders can review footage on laptops, tablets, or phones without installing editing software or video codecs.
-This is a significant advantage over traditional workflows where viewing ARRIRAW or REDCODE files required specialized software and hardware.
+This is an advantage over traditional workflows where viewing ARRIRAW or REDCODE files required specialized software and hardware.

 How much storage do dailies require for a feature film?